Inside Ted Turner House: Vermejo Reserve Property Details (2026)

 As we step into the Bartlett Cottage, it immediately feels like Vermejo’s quieter, more intimate counterpart to Casa Grande — offering elegance, warmth, and a touch of historic grandeur.

-Inside Bartlett Cottage Bedrooms & Bathrooms
+Inside the house Bedrooms & Bathrooms

 Bartlett Cottage features a total of 5 elegant bedrooms, including four King Suites and one Double-Queen Suite, each designed for complete privacy.
 Every bedroom comes with its own dedicated bathroom, giving the cottage a full 5 en-suite setup.